DOI-USGS/asc-public-docs/CONTRIBUTING.md

 by discussion, compromise on the proposed change, or withdrawal of the proposed change.

 ## First-time contributor
 When making a contribution for the first time, please add your name to the `.zenodo.json` file.
 We strongly recommend adding your affiliation and ORCiD to the `zenodo.json` file.
 These additions only have to happen once.

-## Category-Specific Documentation Guidelines

-When addressing a request for documentation, the committer should post an initial draft pull request and solicit discussion with contributors.
-The specific category of documentation requested in the issue determines the structure of the draft pull request in accordance with the following guidelines:

-- Getting Started: The draft pull request should include a list of steps to be completed.
-This may take the form of a header-only markdown file, jupyter notebook, or content-appropriate file type.
-- How-To: Because how-to guides are often short, and their structure is largely content-specific, the structure of the draft pull request is largely at the discretion of the committer.
-While there are limited guidelines as to what the draft should contain, the committer should make a best-effort to publish an outline of the proposed documentation.
-- Concept: The draft pull request should follow the same guidelines as a "getting started" page with the added stipulation that the author should include citations for any fact-based claims.
-- Manual: Since software manuals are presented as links to external documentation, there is no need for a draft pull request.